-• Over a third of SMEs hit by late paying customers
+• Half of SMEs hit by late paying customers

-• Government needs tackle UK’s late payments culture
+• Government needs to tackle UK’s late payments culture

 • SMEs urged to take back control of payments

 Government efforts to tackle the UK’s late payments culture have so far failed to protect hundreds of thousands of small and medium-sized enterprises (SMEs) from exploitative customers who fail to pay their bills on time, Close Brothers Invoice Finance warned today.